Residence Hall Overview

 Courtesy & Quiet Hours: Residents and their guests are expected to observe courtesy hours at all times by acting in a manner that is conducive to studying and sleeping.
 Courtesy Hours are in effect 24 hours a day, seven days a week.
 Residents and guests may be asked at any time to limit the amount of noise they are creating, and those who continue to violate courtesy hours will be documented and subject to disciplinary action.
 Quiet Hours are from 9:00pm until 8:00am every morning.
 Only minimal noise is permitted in all areas of the residence hall, including but not limited to: student rooms, hallways, lounges, laundry room, elevators, stairwells, and entryways.

 Guest Policies: Summer College residents are allowed visitors in the main common area(s) of residence hall from 8:00am to 9:00pm.
 Guests are required to sign in and are restricted to the main/common floor of the residence hall.
 Guests are not permitted to access the individual floors/areas of residents’ rooms at any time.
 Residents must accompany their guests at all times while in the residence hall and are responsible for their guests’ behavior.

 Health & Safety While Living on Campus

 Syracuse University Summer College is committed to the safety and well-being of students throughout their duration on campus.
 The Summer College office works with both Syracuse University Department of Public Safety as well as Syracuse University Health Services to provide care and support to pre-college students.

-Syracuse University Summer College works with the Office of Residence Life to create the Summer College residential communities.
+Syracuse University Summer College works with the Office of Student Living (formally the Office of Residence Life) to create the Summer College residential communities.
 From the resident advisor (RA) on your floor to the assistant residence director (ARD) and residence director (RD) in your building to the central staff supporting the organization, the ORL team is crafted to enhance your residential experience.